Onegi Obel

-Angelo Onegi Obel (4 April 1932 – 16 December 2008), was a Ugandan economist and politician and former adviser to the President of Uganda.
+Angelo Onegi Obel (4 April 1932 – 16 December 2008) was a Ugandan economist and politician and adviser to the President of Uganda.
 He also served as the Governor of the Bank of Uganda from 1973 to 1978.

 Background and education

 Obel was born on 4 April 1932, in the village of Pacego Pumvuga, Panyango sub-county, Jonam County in today's Nebbi District, West Nile sub-region.
 At that time, the West Nile sub-region was known as West Nile District.
 In the early 1940s he attended Ngetta Catholic Primary School in Lira, before attending junior secondary school at St. Aloysius College in Nyapea, Nebbi District, graduating from there in 1948.

 In 1949, he was admitted to Namilyango College, a prestigious all-boys boarding secondary school, graduating from there in 1953, with the Ordinary Cambridge School Certificate (O-Level).
 Later he enrolled in an overseas correspondence school and obtained the Advanced Cambridge School Certificate (A-Level).
 Still later, he enrolled in Assumption University, in Canada, graduating with the degree of Bachelor of Arts in Economics.
 He transferred to the University of Toronto, where he obtained the degree of Master of Arts in Economics.
 He returned to Uganda in 1965.